 Data security has become a vital part of customer experience and satisfaction.
 Gartner Inc. even predicted that the worldwide spending on improving data security may reach up to $93 billion this 2018.
 With the trend rapidly moving towards online shopping, businesses will continue to invest in methods that can ensure the safety of their customers’ personal data.

-The different experience felt by customers in shopping online and making in-store purchases continue to become less exclusive from one another.
-You r brand must deliver on your brand promise regardless of where they purchase.
+The different experiences felt by customers in shopping online and making in-store purchases continue to become less exclusive from one another.
+Your brand must deliver on your brand promise regardless of where they purchase.